 Students share with the school community responsibility for developing Highpoint Virtual Academy of Michigan into a school that exemplifies high standards and excellence.
 Highpoint Virtual Academy of Michigan's Code of Student Conduct is based upon this responsibility.
 Understanding the information that follows is an essential responsibility of each student.

-The Highpoint Virtual Academy of Michigan Student Code of Conduct shall apply in all environments: home and community, during the school day and at any school function that goes beyond these hours.
+The Highpoint Virtual Academy of Michigan Student Code of Conduct shall apply: